When Is Anger Right?

 “If someone lies, for example, we have the right to be angry at him or her.
 But we should also remember that we have lied in the past and not be harder on them than we are on our self.

 “You should not correct someone for doing a wrong thing if you have done the same thing or something else wrong and not resolved it.
 If you have done so, then first resolve it before correcting your friend.

 “Yes, it’s okay to be angry, but only when you yourself have resolved your own problems, which could cause others to be angry at you!
-Otherwise, let someone who has resolved their problems handle it, and (you) handle your own problem.”
+Otherwise, let someone who has resolved his problems handle it, and (you) handle your own problem.”

 Jesus spoke of removing the plank from your own eye before you try to remove a speck from someone else’s eye.
 Don’t be a hypocrite (Luke 6:41-42).